wesleytian/wesleytian.com/posts/ironman 2.md

 I later learned that I didn't consume enough electrolytes during the race, starting sometime pretty early during the bike ride.
 This would also explain nthe numbness in my right arm during the bike and the numbness shooting up from my feet during the latter half of the run.

-A liter of saline solution later, I began to walk again.
-I found Deepak and Andrea  graciously waiting for me outside the infirmary tent.
-They called me a cab and collected my bike and other belongings.
-I honestly don't know what I would've done without them.
-I wish I could say that I slept better than I ever had that night, but my body was still so amped up that I was finally able to fall asleep at 3 AM and naturally awoke at 9.
+Thankfully after receiving a liter of the saline solution and an hour later, I was able to walk again, met up with Deepak and Andrea who were graciously waiting for me outside and I went home, feeling much better.
+Andrea had even helped pick up my bike and gear and dropped off my bike at the bike transportation drop-off.

 ![img](/posts/post-ironman.jpeg)

 <a name="part4"></a>
-# Part 4: Reflection
+# Part 4: Reflecting

 Not being experienced with Ironman nutrition and taking in enough salt impared my performance severely.
 If I decide to do another Ironman (likely), my goal will be to see how fast I can get.
 I'm pretty confident I could get my time to 12-13 hours.

 One thing I realized during the race is that regardless of what shape and size an Ironman athlete is, is that they're all badasses.
 I never heard a single person mutter anything remotely negative during the entire race.
-Not even a *"man, this hurts!"* or *"I'm tired"*, Even though I knew for certain that there were people who were suffering as much as me or more and I had already reached my threshold for suffering.
+Not even a *"man, this hurts"* or *"I'm tired"*, Even though I knew for certain that there were people who were suffering as much as me or more and I had already reached my threshold for suffering.
 Many Ironmen/women don't look stereotypically strong or fit, and some were even overweight or disabled, yet were mentally and physically just as strong as me if not stronger.
 It was such a humbling experience to be in the presence of these people.

 I had so much self-doubt during this journey.
 From before I started my 30-week training program, to during it and especially the days, hours, minutes, and seconds leading up to the race.
 Even with all the training that I put in and support from other triathletes, friends, and family, there was still this looming doubt as I knew I would be attempting something more challenging than I've ever done.
 Overcoming those doubts, managing my emotions, and pushing through all of the pain during the race has been my greatest triumph.